mhus/mhus-hsync/README.md

 ## Protocol Version 1

-The server need tree main functions and one default extension (ZIP).
+The server needs three main functions and one default extension (ZIP).

 ### (1) A metadata request to get the current server information and also check the accessibility